LeetABit/DGTiles/docs/adr/ADR-4 Versioning and branching strategy.md

 Project should follow fast-to-production approach with very limited and incremental changes.
 Because of that the **main** branch should reflect version that is deployed or is about to be deployed to production environment.
 A small portion of changes may be committed directly to **main** branch after necessary QA.
 Larger changes should be handled by Pull Request mechanism that make use of additional environments offered by Azure Static Web App resource.
 As each commit on a **main** branch is being deployed to the production the version assigned to this commit should be incremented.
-This will be handled by calculate-version node script that will increment the version based on the commit messages.
+This will be handled by calculateGitVersion node script that will increment the version based on the commit messages.
 If the commit contains **Breaking** prefix the version is being bumped on major number. **Feature** prefix bumps minor version number.
 All other messages bump patch number.